NEWLY DIAGNOSED

 This means the tumour may have a problem repairing DNA copying mistakes.

 Think of it like the cell’s spell-check system failing.
-When enough mistakes build up, the tumour can become more visible to the immune system.
+When enough mistakes build up, the tumour may become more visible to the immune system.

 Why it matters: dMMR or MSI-high can be relevant to immunotherapy discussions.
 NCI explains that pembrolizumab, also known as Keytruda, became the first FDA-approved cancer treatment based on a tumour’s genetic feature rather than where the cancer started in the body.